sonrabakarim/barlkk/_posts/2015-06-03-automating-ios-app-icon-creation.md

 # Copy the archive out of the container

 With the archive created and the container `exit`ed you’re ready to copy the archive out of the container.
-To do this simply run the following, which’ll pull the file from the latest docker image created (which happened automatically when you exited):
+To do this run the following, which’ll pull the file from the latest docker image created (which happened automatically when you exited):

 ```sh
 docker cp $(docker ps -alq):appicons.tar.gz .
 ```

-You can then extract the archive containing the images and move on with your day.
+You can then extract the archive containing the images and get back to doing what you love most.

 # Wrapping up